 Problematizing Growing up Down’s advocacy

 The documentary realizes many positive and rare achievements including getting actors with Down’s Syndrome on national television.
 This was recently expanded in BBC3’s 2015 “disability season” (broadcast in summer 2015, when viewing figures are traditionally low).
 Growing up Down’s highlights the actors’ abilities, achievements, and contains moments of self-advocacy.
-Nonetheless, it also has problematic qualities, some there from William’s initiation of the Blue Apple Hamlet project, others introduced by Growing Up Downs in the production of the documentary.
+Nonetheless, it also has problematic qualities, some there from William’s initiation of the Blue Apple Hamlet project, others introduced by Growing Up Down’s in the production of the documentary.
 I want to identify these below, with the intention of informing future practice for filmmakers and producers representing people with impairments.

 Despite critical and medical literature increasingly recognizing the individuality of people with impairments, and the documentary maintaining an emphasis on individual actors throughout, it nominally homogenizes the group (although Williams’s original title for the documentary, Hamlet in Love, eschewed this) and focuses on their “commonality” of being “special,” rather than, say their commonality with non-disabled readers and performers of the play in feeling the “smack of Hamlet.”
 Notwithstanding Blue Apple’s website declaring its main company to be inclusive, and the DVD of the production evidencing the presence of non-disabled actors in supporting roles, viewers of the documentary see only its actors with impairments.
 The opportunity to counter dominant representations of segregation is therefore lost.
 Despite the inclusion of queer desire in the program, the promotional material around the documentary is largely heteronormative, foregrounding Tommy and Katy’s relationship and downplaying Lawrie’s unrequited love for Tommy and the way it complicates their friendship for both.
 Despite avoiding the portrayal of the actors as tragic figures or victims of impairment, and including material that shows participants making mistakes, behaving aggressively or in psychological distress, the documentary’s emphasis on Shakespeare’s and Hamlet’s elite cultural value could be seen as pushing them towards the problematic image of “super-cripples.”